Walk 6 Waterways & Town

 5.3 miles • 2 hours • Easy to moderate

-Walk along Broad St towards Longbridge until you reach the bridge and the old woollen exchange on your left.
-This building is now the Regent cinema, a night club and the Exchange pub.
-After the woollen exchange and before the bridge turn immediately left onto the tarmac footpath.
+Walk along Broad St towards Longbridge until you reach the bridge and the old Flannel Exchange on your left.
+This building is now a cinema and night club.
+After the Flannel Exchange and before the bridge turn immediately left onto the tarmac footpath.
 This footpath looks over a lower footpath and the River Severn.
 Stay on this higher footpath until you reach the footbridge over the river to Dolerw Park, where you switch to the lower path.
 Continue on this path alongside the river.

 Cross a small footbridge over a stream into the grassed area.
-Leave the path here and walk along the river bank passing the new skate park and football pitches on your left.
+Leave the path here and walk along the riverbank passing the new skate park and football pitches on your left.
 Continue following the river on grass, fenced walkways behind housing, informal paths and some tarmac paths.
 Take the right fork on the tarmac footpath at the Vaynor Park information board (SO 949908).
 After the path takes you through a second area of housing there are some steps which take you down to the river (SO 089909).
 Follow the river to the left alongside more football pitches.
-Look out for a path to the right (SO 088909) which takes you down to the water’s edge and on through woodland until you come to the tributary joining the river.
-This is the Mochdre Brook and it prevents you from going further along the banks of the Severn.
+Look out for a path to the right (SO 088909) which takes you down to the water’s edge and on through woodland until you approach the tributary, Mochdre Brook, joining the river.

-Cross this road, turn right then take the steep side road immediately on your left.
+Cross this road, turn right then take the steep side road immediately on your left, crossing under the bypass.
 A sign warns that there is a weight limit on this road.
 Go up to the first junction on your left.
 Take the left turn, up over a hill and then down a dip to another stream on the left.

-Take the first right (SO 095901) with Links Electrical Supplies Ltd on your left and Laura Ashley on your right.
+Take the first right (SO 095901) with Links Electrical Supplies Ltd on your left and Border Holdings on your right.
 The road ends at a tarmac footpath.
 Ignore a turn off to the left and bear right (SO 098904) with a large grey industrial building with green trim on the right.
 Playing fields are to your left.

 Go past the school playground on your left and immediately after the playground turn left off the pavement (SO 100903), through a wooden gate on to a path that takes you up into the wood.
 Follow the path through the wood, ignoring the occasional side paths.
 At the end of the wood, go straight across the field to a gap in the trees ahead.